TV Mounting Photos

 Some manufacturers, like LG and Samsung, have certain TV models that require a manufacturer specific mount.
 Thus you MUST buy that manufacturer's mount for the TV and not a generic name brand mount.
-Check your TV owners manual or the manufacturer’s website to see your TV model requires a specific mount.
+Check your TV owners manual or the manufacturer’s website to see what kind of mount your TV is compatible with.

 Can I mount a TV over the fireplace?

-The common answer from manufacturers is no. The reason being is that heat rises and as a result, the heat from the fireplace will go upward where the TV is.
-This can result in the TV overheating and thus malfunction or stop working.
+The common answer from manufacturers is no. The reason being is that heat rises and as a result, the heat and soot from the fireplace will go upward where the TV is as heat rises.
+This can result in the TV overheating and becoming dirty and thus malfunction or stop working.